cbonati/GettingCleaningDataProject/README.md

 * **Labelling** the data set with descriptive variable names.

-* **Createing a second tidy dataset** (TidyDataSet.txt) with the average of each variable for each activity and each subject.
+* **Creating a second tidy dataset** (TidyDataSet.txt) with the average of each variable for each activity and each subject.